UMAprotocol/UMIPs/Collateral-Omnibus-8.md

 Contract deployers considering using this collateral in an UMA contract should refer to the [guidelines on collateral type usage](https://docs.umaproject.org/uma-tokenholders/guidence-on-collateral-currency-addition) to ensure appropriate use.

+IDIA is currently primarily used on BSC and has minimal liquidity on Ethereum mainnet.
+Because of this, developers using mainnet IDIA should take care to create "safe" contracts with it.
+As an example, use of IDIA for a liquidatable and volatile synthetic would likely not be practical, as liquidators would not necessarily have immediate access to capital required for liquidations.
+Its intended use case is to be used with non-liquidatable UMA contracts.